AllKeng/cse15l-lab-reports/lab-report-5-week-10.md

 * The bug is that the given implementation of MarkdownParse seems to ignore the backtick's presence within the link structure.
 It believes that the backtick is also included within the link, rather than a symbol that changes the text format.

-    <span style="color:aqua">--> The code doesn't check for special characters that affect text formatting, so incorrectly believes it is part of the link.
+    <span style="color:magenta">--> The code doesn't check for special characters that affect text formatting, so incorrectly believes it is part of the link.

 **<span style="color:lime">Potential Solution: </span>**
 1. Add a conditional statement that checks to see if there are backticks present within the parentheses. *(It could be in the form of a helper method or an if statement.)*